Chordian/sidfactory2/README.md

     startup.
 - Added: Configuration options `Disk.UserFolders` and `Disk.UserFolders.Aliases`
   to add your favorite folder shortcuts to the file browser.
+- Added: Configuration option `Disk.Startup.Folder` to set the default startup folder for the file browser.

 ### Build 20210104